JodyRedlot/Interface-Generator/README.md

 # Interface-Generator
-The program generating custom-sized pic from 9 pieces (sry for poor explanation)
+The program generating custom-sized pic from several pieces (sry for poor explanation)

 Using:
-- Edit and run .../x64/Debug/IG.bat
+- Edit and run .../x64/Debug/InterfaceGenerator.bat

 Args:
-- Check .../x64/Debug/docs.html
+- Check .../Docs/docs.html

 Attention:
 - OpenCV is required.
 You have to drop/include required headers and dll-s (opencv_world401.dll, opencv_world401d.dll) to your project